smikhalevski/doubter/README.md

 };

 petCat(fidoDog);
-// ✅ Ok yet types are different
+// ✅ Ok, yet types are different
 ```

 In some cases, its can be desirable to simulate nominal typing inside TypeScript.
 For instance, you may wish to write a